 Similarly, it would be infeasible for Sprint to match the throughput, capacity, and coverage of New T-Mobile.
 Sprint would face the same insurmountable challenge as standalone T-Mobile-an overwhelming increase in capital and operational expenditures that would not be supported by the cost model for the business.

-Only through the creation of New T-Mobile can these economic barriers be overcome, enabling a rapid and substantial increase in capacity for consumers.
+95 Only through the creation of New T-Mobile can these economic barriers be overcome, enabling a rapid and substantial increase in capacity for consumers.

-The Combined Company's Spectrum Assets Are Complementary and Span All Ranges to Create a True Nationwide 5G Network user experience than either T-Mobile or Sprint could on its own.
+By combining T-Mobile's and Sprint's spectrum resources, New T-Mobile will be positioned to rapidly deliver a broader and deeper 5G network and a superior, more consistent user experience than either T-Mobile or Sprint could on its own.
 96 The complementary spectrum assets of T-Mobile and Sprint will allow New T-Mobile to expeditiously create a nationwide, truly robust 5G network that will support a broad range of innovative 5G use cases.
 97 New T-Mobile will deploy the spectrum holdings of T-Mobile and Sprint across the combined network, leading to the highest and best use of those assets, simultaneously allowing more customers access to ultra-fast speeds, and improving existing customers' LTE experience.
 98 Faster refarming enabled by accelerated device deployment and New T-Mobile's unique spectrum portfolio will increase spectral efficiency.